 Makini Allwood is a Midwestern creative who proselytizes feminism on public transportation sometimes.
 She's worked as a freelance photographer, blogger, and illustrator and now works in marketing.
 Before this project, she was like, "Oh David Foster Wallace...He's the one with the bandana, right?"
 Her favorite "texts" to quote in public are The God of Small Things, Between the World and Me, Beyoncé's Lemonade, and that one article she skimmed through when she should've been working.

 Sabine Jansen is a Dutch raised, Brooklyn based, world traveling, curious type with a constant itch for good stories.
 She used to work in publishing and now produces and edits podcasts.
 She loves deep fried food.
-Her favorite texts are Grief Is the Thing With Feathers (Max Porter), White Teeth (Zadie Smith), the TV & Showbiz section (The Daily Mail) and The Evenings (Gerard Reve, yes, she's still flying the flag for Holland).
+Her favorite writings are Grief Is the Thing With Feathers (Max Porter), White Teeth (Zadie Smith), the TV & Showbiz section (The Daily Mail) and The Evenings (Gerard Reve, yes, she's still flying the flag for Holland).
 Since working on And But So she totally understands why DFW's Infinite Jest was never translated into Dutch.